aaronxsu/a-breakable-toy/README.md

 # "A Breakable Toy"

 (WIP) An Akka-HTTP based API that has the following components:
-  - Vagrant + Docker Development Environment
+  - Vagrant + Docker Development Environment - Done
   - Nginx
   - Akka-HTTP
   - [GeoTrellis](https://github.com/locationtech/geotrellis) + some Tiff Processing